On the controller form for linear hyperbolic MIMO systems with dynamic boundary conditions: Introduction

+As many relevant technological applications have multiple in- and outputs, several control approaches are available, e.g.~ \cite{Knueppel2014} using flatness-based methods or \cite{Gabriel2024} employing backstepping designs.
+However, regarding controller forms a direct extension of the existing work to the \acs{mimo} case is difficult, as such systems can exhibit different delays depending on the considered input which together with the bidirectionally coupled ODE result in an \gls{fde} system for which feasible \glspl{ic} are not obvious, thus, negating the approach from the \acs{siso} case.

+Therefore, the goal of this contribution is to introduce a \gls{hcf} for a class of linear hyperbolic \acs{mimo} systems with dynamic boundary conditions and to develop a delay reduction algorithm such that the resulting \gls{fde} allows for a direct computation of the controller form.
+To do so, we denote the input-output relation using quasipolynomials, whose use in the control of hyperbolic systems was already discussed in \cite{Loiseau1998,Benarab2022}, and restate the requirements to introduce a \gls{hcf} as column-reduced properties on the resulting quasipolynomial matrices.
+Next, in contrast to the established methods and due to the incommensurate delays in the considered systems as well as the interplay with the boundary system, we propose a modified quasipolynomial division algorithm to compute the required transformation to establish said properties.

-Following some preliminaries, where we briefly restate established controller forms and demonstrate the problems that arise if a hyperbolic controller form is to be introduced even for the most simple \acs{mimo} system, a \acs{mimo} \gls{hcf} is given in \Cref{sec:mimo_hcf}.
-The main part of the contribution in \Cref{sec:computation} then discusses how a \gls{hcf} can be obtained for a specific class of systems whereupon \Cref{sec:example} tracks the procedure for an example system.
+Following some preliminaries, where we briefly restate established controller forms and demonstrate the problems that arise if a hyperbolic controller form is to be introduced even for the most simple \acs{mimo} system, a general \acs{mimo} \gls{hcf} and several subforms are given in \Cref{sec:mimo_hcf}.
+The main part of the contribution in \Cref{sec:computation} then discusses how a \gls{hcf} can be obtained for a specific class of systems Finally, \Cref{sec:example} traces the procedure for an example system.